AJGreaves/boardwalk-games-content-creation/resources/full-user-stories.md

 Tasks

-- TDesign and place a section for location, contact details, and opening hours using information provided by the client.
+- Design and place a section for location, contact details, and opening hours using information provided by the client.
-- TEnsure the contact section is clearly visible and accessible from all parts of the website, adhering to common design standards.
+- Ensure the contact section is clearly visible and accessible from all parts of the website, adhering to common design standards.

 ## User Story 5: Booking inquiry form (must-have)